OSEA Collective Bargaining Agreement

 Vacation Per Year

-A classified employee on a twelve (12) month schedule who starts after July 1 shall receive a vacation the following vacation year.
-The vacation accrual will be prorated based on the number of days of service the employee actually worked between date of hire and the end of the fiscal year.
+- A classified employee on a twelve (12) month schedule who starts after July 1 shall receive vacation prorated based on the number of days of service the employee works between date of hire and the end of the fiscal year.

 ARTICLE 18 UNIFORMS AND SUPPLIES

-When the District requires a uniformed appearance it will provide a stipend or the uniform that is required.
+When the District requires a uniform, the District will either provide the uniform or pay a stipend.
 If the employer elects to change the current uniform, it agrees to solicit input from the affected employees regarding uniform selection.

-- Mechanics and auto service persons will be provided with pants and shirts, (or coveralls), and a jacket.
+- Mechanics and auto service persons will be provided with coveralls or pants and shirts, and a jacket.

 - Some Maintenance Department employees will be provided with two sets each of coveralls.
 Laundry service will be provided by the District for one set of coveralls per person weekly.

-If a bus mechanic or school bus technician’s personal, professional grade tool is damaged, broken, lost or stolen and is not covered under warranty, the District shall replace the tool with one of equal value provided the District shall not be:
+- If a bus mechanic or school bus technician’s personal, professional grade tool is damaged, broken, lost or stolen and is not covered under warranty, the District shall replace the tool with one of equal value provided the District shall not:

-- Responsible for carelessness, misuse, or normal wear and tear;
+- Cover damage due to carelessness, misuse, or normal wear and tear;

-- Responsible for any tools not required for the completion of assigned duties; and
+- Be responsible for any tools not required for the completion of assigned duties; and/or

-- Replace those tools a mechanic brings to work which are already provided by the District.
+- Replace any tools a mechanic brings to work which are already provided by the District.

 ARTICLE 19 REST AND MEAL PERIODS